Roy Butler (American politician): Political career

 Butler served as a member of the Austin independent school District board for nine years prior to being elected to his first term as mayor in 1971.

 Butler unseated Mayor Travis LaRue 65.3 to 15 percent.
 He was handily re-elected for a second two-year term as mayor in 1973, when he received almost 44,000 votes.
 This total from 1973 still holds the record for most votes ever cast for any Austin mayoral candidate in history, as of 2019.

 Butler expanded and modernized the Austin Police Department.
 He also spearheaded efforts to build a nuclear power plant in South Texas and construct the Texas State Highway Loop 1 (MoPac Boulevard) on the west side of Austin.
 The two proposals brought Butler into political conflict with Austin's environmentalists, who had emerged as a force in the city during the 1960s and 1970s.

 During his tenure as mayor, Butler was able to recruit former United States First Lady Lady Bird Johnson to team up with his wife, Ann Butler, to establish the Town Lake Beautification Committee.
 Before Ann Butler and First Lady Johnson began their work the lake, located in Austin, was in a state of neglect and polluted with trash and overgrown weeds.
 KTBC described Town Lake before Butler's efforts as an "eyesore".
 Efforts by Johnson and Butler transformed Town Lake and the adjoining Town Lake Hike and Bike Trail, into one of the most important recreation areas in Austin.
 Town Lake was renamed Lady Bird Lake in 2007, and the Hike and Bike Trail was renamed Butler Trail in 2012.

-Contrary to some beliefs, Austin's Butler Park is not named for Roy Butler.
+Contrary to some belief, Austin's Butler Park is not named for Roy Butler, but rather for Michael Butler, the founder of the Elgin-Butler Brick Company.